 A few days later at PAX Prime 2012, Kojima showed the same trailer and gameplay at his "Past, Present, and the Future of METAL GEAR" panel, and shortly later released it online.
 The trailer was as much of a reveal of Ground Zeroes as it was for FOX Engine.
 Setting for the footage was a military base during a heavily rainy night, showing rain and wind effects.
 Also detailed was plot for the game, and Snake's objective at the facility.

-Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is also not what is known as Project Ogre, another "open world" game on the FOX Engine.
+Shortly after PAX Prime 2012, Kojima tweeted that Ground Zeroes is also not what wa known as Project Ogre, another "open world" game on the FOX Engine.
+Project Ogre was later revealed to be Metal Gear Solid V: The Phantom Pain.